 Simply put they are like-for-like junkies.
 The whole of their supermarket world revolves around their ability to positively lap the last years peaks and troughs of sales.
 As many suppliers will all too painfully know this year has had the mother of all hangovers from last year’s record-lasting heatwave and the World Cup.

 They will all budget to increase their like-for-like sales by at least enough to cover the increase in their expected costs and most importantly their biggest single cost – store staff wages.
 In the good old days new store openings gave them huge sales boosts.
 But they are now very much a trickle rather than the raging river of the nineties and noughties.
 Add to the like-for-like increase a hefty dose of cost savings and the inevitable margin task for the buying teams and viola you have one perfectly presented top down.
 Like-for-like driven category budget for your buyer to lose countless sleepless nights over in the coming 12 months.

-Plan to Beat the ‘Highs’ and Exploit the ‘Lows’
+Plan to Beat the ‘Highs’ and Exploit the ‘Lows’ with the Promo Calendar

 So, as an account manager be very aware of your buyers like-for-like up’s and downs across the year.
 When did a promotion you took part in produce a huge spike in sales?
 What events – Royal weddings, sports tournaments, heatwaves or conversely for some categories abnormal cold snaps drove your and their business?